-In October 2009 Vector announced that its North Pipeline, supplying gas to Auckland and Northland, was constrained 188 and that it was unable to sell any more reserved capacity 189.
+In October 2009 Vector announced that its North Pipeline, supplying gas to Auckland and Northland, was constrained204 and that it was unable to sell any more reserved capacity205.

-In addition to the reserved capacity held by users under the VTC, Vector commits firm capacity under non-code or supplementary agreements, primarily for the Otahuhu and Southdown gas-fired power stations, which have since closed.
+In addition to the reserved capacity held by users under the VTC, firm capacity was committed under non-code or Supplementary Agreements, primarily for the Otahuhu and Southdown gas-fired power stations, which have since closed.
 This power station capacity accounted for around 60 percent of the total capacity of the North Pipeline.